Who's Behind Listverse?

 10 Quirky Facts About Tom Cruise

 Tom Cruise.
-The movie star we love to hate for his oddball tendencies and batshit crazy religion.
+The movie star we love to hate for his oddball tendencies and commitment to scientology.
 Like jumping up and down on Oprah’s couch because Katie’s love gave him so much “energy”.
 Or professing that Scientology cured his dyslexia and refusing to have an action figure made in his likeness (he doesn’t, however, seem to have a problem being the face Disney’s Aladdin was modeled after).

 Yet as much as we might like to throw shade, Cruise is one of the world’s most beloved actors.
 Japan loves him so much, in fact, they gave him his own holiday on 10 October.
 And it’s hard to argue with his very successful career.
 In 1996, Cruise became the first actor to star in five consecutive movies that grossed over $100 million in the United States.